2002 United States House of Representatives elections in Tennessee

 These elections were the first under Tennessee's new congressional map after redistricting was completed by the state government.
-Following the 2002 elections, Democrat Lincoln Davis flipped Tennessee's 4th congressional district, which was previously represented by Republican Van Hilleary.
+Following the 2002 elections, while the Republican Party won a larger share of the statewide popular vote, Democratic nominee Lincoln Davis flipped the 4th congressional district, which was previously represented by Republican Van Hilleary.
 This flipped the Tennessee delegation to a 5–4 Democratic majority.

 Tennessee was one of six states in which the party that won the state's popular vote did not win a majority of seats in 2002, the other states being Connecticut, Illinois, Michigan, New Mexico, and Texas.